k0ste/ansible-role-isc-dhcpd/README.md

 dhcpd_groups:
 # Group of hosts
 - name: 'foo'
-  host_name_from_name: 'true' # this option allow to generate host-name option from host name definition, when host_name actually not defined
+# This option allow to generate host-name option from host name definition, when
+# host_name actually not defined.
+  host_name_from_name: 'true'
   filename: '/arch/boot/syslinux/lpxelinux.0'
+# The next_server statement specifies the IP address of the TFTP server from
+# which a client can download the boot loader file.
+  next_server: '10.10.10.10'
   options: # dhcp options only for this group
   - key: 'dhcp-parameter-request-list'
     value: 'concat(option dhcp-parameter-request-list,d1,d2,d3)'